jwithington/100-days-of-healthing/Participants/jwithington.md

 **What I did**

-- coloring/meditation break at work
+- coloring/meditation break at work 🙏
-- coffee reward for workin' hard
+- coffee reward for workin' hard ☕
-- coloring at home with the dog
+- coloring at home with the dog 🐶
-- meditation (i meditate every day so yeah)
+- meditation (i meditate every day so yeah) 🙏

 **Reflection**

 My work gives us 3 times a day when we can meditate, and I set an intention for the week to use one or more of them each day, even when I work from home.
 For day 7, I used the 12:45pm slot, which is meditation and/or coloring & drawing.
 It was nice!

-I noticed I was pretty tense today.
+I noticed I was pretty tense today, and its carrying into Tuesday.
 Gonna try and figure that out.

 **Link**

 [The Difficult Art of Self-Compassion](https://www.brainpickings.org/2016/09/05/school-of-life-self-compassion/)

-### Day 7: 1/10/17
+### Day 8: 1/10/17

+**What I did**
+- daily meditation (Headspace this time 💪)
+- snow time with erin and tot
+- acupuncture

+**Reflection**

+Things are feeling more anxious these days, likely work-related.
+I gotta consider this more.

+### Day 9: 1/11/17

 **What I did**